josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/🪓_mean_evidence_template.md

 # 🪓 Mean/Evidence Template

 **First created:** 2025-09-05 | **Last updated:** 2025-09-05

-*A countermeasure for holding both the “hot” and “admissible” versions of survivor testimony*
+*A countermeasure for holding both the “hot” and “admissible” versions of survivor testimony.*

 ---